zitaker/trello/README.md

 1) specify the data type (I recommend using the built-in widget (Pyright) in Visual Studio Code to enter text to make it easier to work, or any other, Pycharm is already built in natively;
 2) specify Google-style docstrings;
-3) use linters and code formatters.
+3) use linters and code formatters;
+4) if you have any questions, please write messages to me, my contacts are listed in the profile.

 ---